-KAWEAH DELTA CARDHOLDERS EXECUTIVE SUMMARY
+KAWEAH DELTA HEALTCARE DISTRICT INTERNAL AUDIT EXECUTIVE SUMMARY

-AUDIT OBJECTIVES, PURPOSE AND OPINION
+CREDIT CARD TESTING-KAWEAH DELTA

+AUDIT BACKGROUND

-The District implemented the commercial card program some years ago to eliminate open accounts throughout the community, to facilitate purchasing of certain items by authorized cardholders to reduce the administrative burden related to these items and to expedite payment to vendors.
-This audit was included on the approved Annual Audit Plan and was selected as there are inherent risks involved in purchase card programs as they bypass the normal purchasing processes.
-Some risks include purchase of unapproved items, incorrect coding of transactions in the financial records, use of the card for personal purchases, sharing of purchasing cards, as well as others.
-Kaweah Delta has defined how these cards are to be used in Administrative Policy 46, Commercial Card Expense Reporting Program.
-This audit focused on determining whether or not purchases made using issued cards were in compliance with AP.46.
-It is Internal Audit's opinion that internal controls related to purchasing cards are in need of improvement.
+Kaweah Delta implemented the commercial card program (corporate credit card program) many years ago to eliminate risks related to open accounts throughout the community, to facilitate purchasing of certain items by authorized cardholders and to expedite payment to vendors.

+This audit is part of the annual audit plan and credit card purchases are reviewed annually as there are inherent risks in such programs.
+Some key risks include purchase of unapproved items, incorrect coding of transactions in the financial records, use of the card for personal purchases, use of the card by someone other than the cardholder, as well as others.
+Kaweah Delta has outlined in Administrative Policy 46, Commercial Card Expense Reporting Program, the process to issue credit cards, documentation requirements, the process to review and approve charges, as well as allowable purchases.